top of page

 More to the point, we lack faith in the ancient manuscripts because they weren't written in our time.

-This does not mean that the events did not happen or are not real, true, or authentic.
+This means that the events might have happened and might be real, true, or authentic.

-Someone wrote about them and believed in what they wrote, so we should consider that the stories are real.
+Someone wrote about them and believed what they wrote, so we should consider the stories real.

 Why is it so hard to believe in Bible miracles?

-The problem, of course, is that modern-day people were not there to see Moses part the sea.
+• The problem is that modern-day people were not there to see Moses part the sea.

 Therefore, it cannot be believed that it happened.

-We have no rational explanation of how it could happen, so therefore we think it didn't happen.
+Since there is no rational explanation for how it could have happened, we conclude that it didn't happen.

 • It's just like those who didn't see the landing on the moon.